AmodMatheesha2003/PizzaPlaza-Ecommerce-website/README.md

 1. **MySQL Database Setup**

    - Import the MySQL database into your local MySQL instance.
-The `.sql` file for the database is located in the `database` folder of this repository.
+The `.sql` file for the database is located in the `mysql_database` folder of this repository.
-   - Update the `application.properties` or `application.yml` files in all Spring Boot microservices with your MySQL username and password.
+   - Update the `application.properties` files in all Spring Boot microservices with your MySQL username and password.

      Example of `application.properties` update: